-Telnet credentials are used for the map Capture Config tool that starts Backup Running Configurations and Backup Startup Configurations.
+Telnet credentials are used for the Capture Config tool that starts Backup Running Configurations and Backup Startup Configurations.
 The Telnet user name, password, and port are required to connect and run configurations for devices such as routers and switches.
 This protocol is required only if you want to run the configuration tool for devices.

-To add a Telnet protocol setting:
+To add a set of Telnet credentials: